ComponentFinder is a tool for quickly filtering and managing your components, all within Sketchup.

 Enter keywords to filter through the open tabs.
 Matching components will be displayed.

-Click on any component thumbnail and place it into your model.
+Click on any component and place it into your model.

-In each Tab, you have two ways to find the components you need:
+In each folder tab you have two ways to view the components:

 Flat View (Default)